Jock itch treatments

 Can you tell me the best way to treat jock itch?
 The infected area is somewhere below and on the sides of the scrotum and the middle portion of the penis.
 Is it recommended to use hydrogen peroxide to clean the infected area prior to using anti-fungal creams?
 Thanks.

-- Raised rashes that tend to clear in the center.
+Jock itch can certainly cause an itch that makes you want to scratch.
+Itching of the groin, anal area, and area of the inner thigh adjacent to the groin is a common symptom of jock itch.
+Additionally, it typically results in a characteristic symptom — a raised rash that tends to be clear in the center.
 The elevated, well-demarcated, and ring-like nature of this rash helps differentiate jock itch from other skin problems.
 The rash may become dry and scaly at times or, less commonly, develop into oozing and crusting blisters.

-- Wash and thoroughly dry the affected area, especially after workouts.
+- Wash and thoroughly dry the affected area, especially after physical activity.
 Clean the area using mild soap and warm water.
-Hydrogen peroxide is not recommended because it can irritate and worsen the infection.
-Use drying powders if excessive perspiration is an issue.
+Use drying powders if excessive perspiration is a concern.

 - Avoid chafing by wearing loose fitting underwear.

 - Apply over-the-counter anti-fungal creams or powders recommended for jock itch.
 Follow the regimen outlined in the accompanying instructions.
 Be careful not to over-treat the area, as this can lead to further irritation.